Patti Page: Early life

-Clara Ann Fowler was born on November 8, 1927, in Claremore, Oklahoma (some sources give Muskogee, Oklahoma) into a large and poor family of 11 children (3 boys and 8 girls).1930 US Census.
-Source Citation: Year: 1930; Census Place: Foraker, Osage, Oklahoma; Roll: 1922; Page: 1A; Enumeration District: 19; Image: 1054.0; FHL microfilm: 2341656.
+Clara Ann Fowler was born on November 8, 1927, in Claremore, Oklahoma (some sources give Muskogee, Oklahoma) into a large and poor family of 11 children (3 boys and 8 girls).
 Her father, B.A.
 Fowler, worked on the MKT railroad, while her mother, Margaret, and older sisters picked cotton.
 As she recalled on television many years later, the family lived without electricity, so she could not read after dark.
 She was raised in Foraker, Hardy, Muskogee, and Avant, Oklahoma, before attending Daniel Webster High School in Tulsa, from which she graduated in 1945.

 Fowler started her career as a singer with Al Clauser and his Oklahoma Outlaws at radio station KTUL in Tulsa, Oklahoma.
 At age 18, she became a featured performer on the station for a 15-minute radio program sponsored by the Page Milk Company.
 As a nod to the show's sponsor, Fowler was referred to on the air as "Patti Page".
 In 1946, Jack Rael, a saxophone player and manager of the Jimmy Joy Band, came to Tulsa for a one-night stand.
 Rael heard Page on the radio, liked her voice, and asked her to join the band.
 After leaving the band, Rael became Page's personal manager.

 Page toured the United States with the Jimmy Joy Band in 1946.
 The following year the band traveled to Chicago, where she sang with a small group led by popular orchestra leader Benny Goodman.
 This led to Page getting picked up by Mercury Records.
 She became Mercury's "girl singer".

-Music career
+Career

 Pop success: 1946–1949

 Page cut her first two discs ("Every So Often/What Every Woman Knows" and "There's A Man In My Life/The First Time I Kissed You") with the Eddie Getz and George Barnes Orchestras but they failed to chart.